eemclaughlin/teamEnterpriseCopy/designDocuments/journal.md

 > For next meeting, the team will each work on ideas for our project.
 We will then decide what we are going to do.

 ### Meeting Notes (10/30/2022)
+> We discussed and decided on a project.
+We created the problem statement and project plan.
+We updated several of the project documents together.
 >
+> For next meeting, we discussed goals which include having the final design for our database and to start generating much of the initial starter code.

 ### Blockers
 >  None